cgnguyen/academic-kickstart/content/home/about.md

 I am a post-doc at the [Chair of German Politics](http://www.polsoz.fu-berlin.de/en/polwiss/forschung/systeme/polsystem/index.html) at the Freie Universität Berlin.

-In my work, I investigate how experiences of insecurity and disadvantage shape political attitudes and behaviors.
+In my work, I investigate how experiences of insecurity and disadvantage shape political attitudes and behaviors such as political efficacy, trust, and responsibility attributions.

-I am especially interested in the role that emotions, such as anger and anxiety, play in translating general grievances into specific political attitudes.
+Currently, I am especially interested in the role that emotions, such as anger and anxiety, play in translating general grievances into specific political attitudes.
+In this, my work seeks to explore the rise of populism and the construction of new political identities.

+I am also interested in research methods and research design.
+I am interested in experimental methods, large-N observational data, but also mixed-method and qualitative research designs.